 The Group is continuing to develop its eHealth, Cloud or WEB enabled, sleep diagnostic solution for key markets around the world.
-The Company bought on board 10 new sites in the US for its Nexus 360 Professional sleep diagnostic cloud based service with minimum annual revenues of \$330k starting in FY2018.
+This has included detailed discussions around joint venture and other similar structures with potential key international strategic partners.
+The Company now has 16 sites in the US for its Nexus 360 Professional sleep diagnostic cloud based service with invoiced revenues of \$285k in FY2018 and a predicted revenue run rate closer to \$1m as we exit the 2019 financial year.

-The Group also sold its first MEG system to the Barrow Neurological Institute in Phoenix, Arizona, USA.
-This is schedule for shipment and installation before the end of June 2018.
+The Group is also installing its first MEG system to the Barrow Neurological Institute in Phoenix, Arizona, USA.